 About Andreas Schrade

-I’m a freelance Android Developer who serve companies all over the world.
+IT company owner and enthusiastic Android Developer expert who serve companies in all over the world.
 Intrigued by ideas, challenging projects, lifelong learning, armchair philosophy, and even better conversations.